xbeat/Machine-Learning/README.md

 Imbalanced datasets occur when the distribution of classes in a dataset is heavily skewed, with one or more classes being significantly underrepresented compared to others.
 This can lead to biased models that perform poorly on minority classes.

+## Popular Machine Learning Models

+Introduction to Popular Machine Learning Models

+Machine learning models are algorithms that learn patterns from data to make predictions or decisions.
+They form the backbone of artificial intelligence applications across various industries.
+This presentation will cover several key machine learning models, their applications, and practical implementations using Python.

 ## Unlocking the Power of Type Hinting in Python

 Introduction to Type Hinting in Python